North American Van Lines Logistics Scholarship

 North American Van Lines, one of the leading moving companies in the United States, is committed to supporting the community as well as the growth and development of the moving services and logistics industries.
 We believe education is the best way to ensure our industry has qualified professionals for years to come.

 Because of this belief, we are proud to announce our first annual Logistics Scholarship contest.
-Five lucky qualified entrants will each win a $1,000 scholarship towards their degree in logistics or supply chain management at the college or university of their choice.
+Three lucky qualified entrants will each win a $1,000 scholarship towards their degree in logistics or supply chain management at the college or university of their choice.

 Interested?
 Here's what you need to know: